apache/spark/docs/sql-programming-guide.md

 * Block level bitmap indexes and virtual columns (used to build indexes)
 * Automatically convert a join to map join: For joining a large table with multiple small tables, Hive automatically converts the join into a map join.
 We are adding this auto conversion in the next release.
-* Automatically determine the number of reducers for joins and groupbys: Currently in Spark SQL, you need to control the degree of parallelism post-shuffle using "set mapred.reduce.tasks=[num_tasks];".
+* Automatically determine the number of reducers for joins and groupbys: Currently in Spark SQL, you need to control the degree of parallelism post-shuffle using "SET spark.sql.shuffle.partitions=[num_tasks];".
 We are going to add auto-setting of parallelism in the next release.
 * Meta-data only query: For queries that can be answered by using only meta data, Spark SQL still launches tasks to compute the result.
 * Skew data flag: Spark SQL does not follow the skew data flags in Hive.
 * `STREAMTABLE` hint in join: Spark SQL does not follow the `STREAMTABLE` hint.